KarrLab/datanator/docs/source/intro2.rst

 **Target Audience**

-Scietists who would like to aggregate kinetic data (Vmax and Km) for a particular species.
+Scientists who would like to aggregate kinetic data (Vmax and Km) for a particular species.
 KineticDatanator is especially useful for dynamical modelers as it allows for large-scale data collection tailored to the species being modelled.

 **What Does KineticDatanator Do?**